WWE Money in the Bank lineup: Climb The Corporate Ladder matches, three title matches set - Pro Wrestling Dot Net

 -Shayna Baszler vs. Nia Jax vs. Asuka vs. Dana Brooke vs. Lacey Evans vs. one wrestler TBD in the Women’s Money in the Bank ladder match.

--Daniel Bryan vs. Rey Mysterio vs. Aleister Black vs. Apollo Crews vs. King Corbin vs. one wrestler TBD in the Men’s Money in the Bank ladder match.
+-Daniel Bryan vs. Rey Mysterio vs. Aleister Black vs. King Corbin vs. two wrestlers TBD in the Men’s Money in the Bank ladder match.

 -Bayley vs. Tamina for the Smackdown Women’s Championship.

-Powell’s POV: The MITB matches have been announced as taking place at WWE Headquarters.
-The match will start on the ground floor and the belt will be on the roof of the building in what are being billed as “Climb The Corporate Ladder” matches.
-The final MITB qualifiers featuring Otis vs. Dolph Ziggler, and Mandy Rose vs. Carmella are announced for Friday’s Smackdown.
+Powell’s POV: Apollo Crews was pulled from the men’s Money in the Bank due to a storyline knee injury.
+Friday’s Smackdown features Otis vs. Dolph Ziggler, and Mandy Rose vs. Carmella in MITB qualifiers.
+The MITB matches will take place at WWE Headquarters.
+The matches will start on the ground floor and the belt will be on the roof of the building in what are being billed as “Climb The Corporate Ladder” matches.

 WWE is advertising Bray Wyatt rather than The Fiend for the Universal Title match.
 While the MITB matches will be held at WWE Headquarters in Stamford, Connecticut, the remainder of the show will likely be at the WWE Performance Center in Orlando, Florida.
 There will be a one-hour Kickoff Show at 5CT/6ET, and the main card will begin at 6CT/7ET.